kirkwat/sorting-analysis/README.md

 ## How to Use
 This program does not take any arguments or input files.
 Simply compile and run to generate data sets and have them sorted!
+Sorting Performance will be displayed to the terminal.

 ## Analysis
 ![image info](./artifacts/table.PNG)